Winning at Work:

 Renee has coached and mentored numerous employees within and outside IBM, organized and sponsored women’s network initiatives, and has written three books: Winning in a Man’s World, 5 Ways to Get a Man to Listen, and 7 Steps to Bragging the Right Way.
 Having worked in heavily male dominated engineering organizations, she has learned how to make gender differences in the workplace an advantage for the employee and the company.
 She has designed a variety of classes tailored to enhance women in their careers and to enable male managers to better understand how to capitalize on the differences between men and women in industry.
 She has taught these classes at numerous companies and universities as well as business women’s events.

 Renee is a featured writer for Excelle.monster.com, smallbizlink.monster.com and for the Poughkeepsie Journal Young Professionals website.
-Check her latest article by clickinghere.
+For a sample article clicking here.

 For more information, email@example.com